How to Apply Custom Format Cells in Excel (17 Examples)

 Show Negative Numbers

-Note: Add an indent in the positive values section to align positive and negative integers at the decimal point.
-For example: 0.00_); (0.00)
+Note: Add an indent in the positive values section to align positive and negative integers at the decimal point: 0.00_); (0.00).

-Zeros are displayed as dashes in Excel Accounting format.
-You can also do this in your own number format.
+Zeros are displayed as dashes in accounting format.

 • Select cells for which you want to create custom formatting.